|BEST MOSQUITO BRACELET OVERALL||PARA’KITO MOSQUITO REPELLENT BAND||Check Price||

 Do You Want a Bracelet with a Natural Mosquito Repellent?

-Some people don’t feel comfortable using conventional mosquito repellent.
-Some people whip up their own DIY bug spray.
+Some people don’t feel comfortable using conventional mosquito repellent or bug sprays.
+Some people whip up their own DIY insect repellent.
 Another alternative is a natural mosquito repellent bracelet impregnated with plant-based ingredients.
 These may be a good alternative for use in places that are low risk for disease-carrying mosquitoes.
 The two natural ingredients to look for are citronella and geraniol.

 You may recognize citronella as the primary ingredient in those old-school mosquito repellent candles.
 That natural oil works by covering up some of the sensory inputs that attract mosquitoes—specifically the carbon dioxide you exhale and the lactic acid that wafts from your skin.
 Geraniol is a botanical compound found in geraniums and roses that repels mosquitoes (and some other biting insects) in the lab.
 Bonus: because they’re oils, you don’t have to worry about citronella or geraniol washing away in rain or other moisture.